Elder Law and Medicaid Planning Attorneys Serving Westchester County and the NY Metro Area

 One of the most significant changes in Federal law governing Medicaid is the requirement to file a Medicaid application in order to trigger the running of a penalty period for Medicaid eligibility purposes.
 Another application must also be filed once the penalty period has expired and benefits are desired.
 This dual Medicaid application requirement has increased the complexity of the Medicaid application process.
 Amoruso & Amoruso LLP assists clients in navigating this process to achieve the best results possible.

 Discover the benefits of our comprehensive, holistic approach to Medicaid and long-term care planning.
-Contact us at your earliest convenience to discuss your particular needs and goals.
+From White Plains, NY to Greenwich, CT and the surrounding area, please contact us at your earliest convenience to schedule an appointment to discuss your particular needs and goals.